rubenv/concourse-sentry-releases-resource/README.md

-# Helm Resource for Sentry releases
+# Concourse Resource for Sentry releases

 Manage releases in [Sentry](https://sentry.io), can be used to upload sourcemaps.